History of the hippie movement: Mainstream popularity of psychedelic music

 Psychedelic hard rock was the first of the psychedelic subgenres to reach the top of the U.S. Billboard Hot 100 songs in June 1966 with "Paint It Black" by the Rolling Stones.
 The Stones had previously had hard rock hits such as "(I Can't Get No) Satisfaction" (1965), and with "Paint It Black", they now combined hard rock with psychedelia.
-Other psychedelic rock #1 hits over the years were: 1967 - "Ruby Tuesday" (The Rolling Stones), "Light My Fire" (The Doors), "The Letter" (The Box Tops); 1968 - "Hello, I Love You" (The Doors), "People Got to Be Free" (The Rascals); 1969 - "Crimson and Clover" (Tommy James and the Shondells, psychedelic garage rock); 1970 - "Venus" (Shocking Blue).
+Other psychedelic rock No. 1 hits over the years were: 1967 – "Ruby Tuesday" (The Rolling Stones), "Light My Fire" (The Doors), "The Letter" (The Box Tops); 1968 – "Hello, I Love You" (The Doors), "People Got to Be Free" (The Rascals); 1969 – "Crimson and Clover" (Tommy James and the Shondells, psychedelic garage rock); 1970 – "Venus" (Shocking Blue).

-For the next several years, as new psychedelic subgenres began to mushroom, combining with other styles, the charts saw multiple #1 hits reflecting their level of popularity with young music listeners.
+For the next several years, as new psychedelic subgenres began to mushroom, combining with other styles, the charts saw multiple No. 1 hits reflecting their level of popularity with young music listeners.
 These subgenres included: